Z3TA/webide/README.txt

 1. Download and install nodejs from https://nodejs.org/ (It should come with a packet manager called npm.)

-2. Open a terminal: Function-key + Space, and type "terminal"
+2. Open a terminal: Function-key + Space, and type `terminal`

-3. Navigate to the folder this file is located in via the terminal: cd path\to\jzedit
+3. Navigate to the folder this file is located in via the terminal: `cd path/to/jzedit`

-4. Install the dependencies by typing "npm install" and hit enter in the terminal.
+4. Install the dependencies by typing `npm install` and hit enter in the terminal.

 5. After nodejs and all dependencies are installed, type this in the terminal:
 `node server/server.js --port=8080 --user=admin --pw=admin -nochroot`